divishaaajain/OnTrack-Backend/README.md

 # OnTrack-Backend
-A Node.js application for managing an online shop, featuring CRUD operations for products, user authentication with JWT, and MongoDB integration.
+A Node.js application for managing an online shop, featuring CRUD operations for products, user authentication with JWT, and MongoDB integration, CRUD operations for orders and MySQL integration.

 ## Installation